blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 		- One must have self discipline, but not to the levels of stressing oneself arbitrarily
 		- One must be self-aware, and should use condoms before having casual sex
 		- One must be familiar with the conditions of human nature, and get tested for HIV
-		- This is not very different from maintaining hygiene and protecting oneself from
+		- This is not very different from maintaining hygiene and safety from generic health hazards
 	- The story of the Tower of Babel
 		- I think a problem lay clearly in the level of maturity of the people at the time
 		- They thought God was in the sky, and tried to build a large building to overpower him